lexicalscope/ape/README.md

 ##### Recursive calls may be reordered

 In the following test case the order of the recursive calls is reversed.
-APE uses an encoding of mutual summaries to allow it to search for equivalences between procedure calls, please see [Tim's Phd Thesis](docs/thesis_timwood_20161026.pdf) for further details.
+APE uses an encoding of mutual summaries to allow it to search for equivalences between procedure calls, please see [Tim's thesis](thesis/Wood-T-2017-PhD-Thesis.pdf) for further details.
 This test case also shows how APE takes advantage of procedure specifications that are available.
 Here the postcondition annotation `modifies {r}` is present and helps APE to prove that the procedures are equivalent.
 APE also checks that such annotations are correct.

 	VERSION 0